itsmillertim3/perform2021/autonomous_cloud_programmability_with_dt_api/index2.md

 3. If you run the code now, you won't see any of the returned data, only the response code from the request, which is hopefully `200`.
 If it isn't examine the code to make sure there aren't any issues before proceeding

-4. Parse the json object returned from the API and print the result to inpect. replace the existing `print(reponse)` line with the following lines that parse the json and log the result
+4. Parse the json object returned from the API and print the result to inspect. replace the existing `print(response)` line with the following lines that parse the json and log the result

    ```python
    jresponse = response.json()